cjstahoviak/XKCD_Desktop/README.md

 ### Linux Setup

-The program will run on startup everytime.
+The program will need to run on startup everytime.
 To get this to happen add xkcd_launch.sh to your systems start up applications.

 How:
  * Launch 'Startup Applications Preferences'
  * Click 'Add'
  * For 'Command:' put the full path to xkcd_launch.sh

 ### Detailed Breakdown